leopico/ecommerce-mini-cart-pj/README.md

-# This pj with Create React App with mini-ecommerce-cart-pj
+# This pj was Create React App with mini-ecommerce-cart-pj